loning/the-phys/docs/psi-constants/part-03-spectral-constants/chapter-035-collapse-path-filter-fine-structure.md

 This filtering perspective unifies the selection principles that determine which mathematical possibilities become physical realities.

 *In the space of all possible paths, measurement carves out islands of observability—each island a constant we can measure, each shore a boundary where new physics might emerge.*

+**Binary Insight**: The "no consecutive 1s" constraint creates a fractal landscape of allowed patterns.
+Measurement further sculpts this landscape, leaving only peaks high enough to observe—these peaks are our physical constants.